Divinity-dev/Bookshop/bookshop/README.md

 >To be updated at the end of the project

-I would like to thank...
+I would like to thank Nelson Sakwa who's the inspiration behind the design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>